Building a Line Following Robot with TCS34725 RGB Sensor

 }

-Here is a detailed breakdown of each section of the code so you understand how the TCS34725 sensor-based line-following robot operates:
+Let’s walk through each section of the code so you understand how the TCS34725 sensor-based line-following robot works:

 Adafruit_TCS34725 tcs = Adafruit_TCS34725(TCS34725_INTEGRATIONTIME_2_4MS, TCS34725_GAIN_4X);

 The TCS34725 sensor is initialized with a very short integration time (2.4 ms) and moderate gain (4×).
-As a result, the short integration time means the sensor takes readings extremely quickly, which is critical for a moving robot that needs to respond to line changes in real time.
-The 4× gain amplifies the signal enough to distinguish black from white without saturating the sensor on bright surfaces.
-Therefore, if your readings seem too low or too high, you can experiment with different gain settings (1×, 4×, 16×, or 60×).
+The short integration time means the sensor takes readings extremely quickly, which matters because a moving robot needs to respond to line changes fast.
+The 4× gain amplifies the signal enough to tell black from white without saturating the sensor on bright surfaces.
+If your readings seem too low or too high, try different gain settings (1×, 4×, 16×, or 60×).

 #define DIR_A 12